 Before 2000, a score of 59 in competition was as rare as a 58 is today.
 Until 1999, only three players had carded a 59 on a major tour.
 To date (including the Hogan Tour and its successors), only 25 sub-60 rounds have been shot in competition on major tours.
 Only Furyk has been able to reach this lofty achievement twice.
 He shot the aforementioned 58 in the fourth round at the 2016 Travelers Championship and a 59 in the second round of the 2013 BMW Championship.
 Interestingly, he won neither event.

 One woman, Annika Sorenstam of Sweden, shot a 59 in competition.
 She achieved this in the 2001 Standard Register PING Tournament.
 Unlike Furyk, Sorenstam was able to win the tournament.

 What Qualifies as a Major Championship?

 In golf, there are four major championships on the calendar each year.
-Three of them occur in the US.
-The oldest major, The Open Championship, takes place in the United Kingdom.
+Three of them occur in the United States.
+The oldest major, the Open Championship, takes place in the United Kingdom.
 The majors have traditionally occurred between April and August each year.
 However, the US PGA Championship has moved to May from its traditional place in August.
 Here is a list of the four majors:

 - The Masters Championship